djudju12/CompassUOL_SP_Challenge03_Jonathan_Santos/README.md

 the database is running, we need to run the scripts in the `db` to create the tables and populate the database with data.

+> _**Tip:**_ if you want to run the services locally, I recommend using the db container to run the database, so you
+> don't need to change the database configuration in the services and have the scripts executed automatically.

 After the database is running and populated, we need a Kafka instance running in the port `29092`.
 The Docker Compose file has a Kafka instance configured, so if you want to use it, you can run just the Kafka and Zookeeper containers.